Skip to content

 Article: The more active the better?

-The more active the better?
+Are more active ingredients better?

-The more active the better?
+Are more active ingredients better?

-The more actives the better, right?
+The more active ingredients, the better, right?.

 No.